CEA Tutorial Section 1: Overview of ASHA CE

 What is the Continuing Education Board (CEB)?

-What are the requirements of the CEB for ASHA Approved CE Providers?
+What are the Standards for ASHA Approved CE Providers?

-Initial provider approval was based on your organization's agreement to meet and maintain the CE Provider Approval Requirements [PDF] developed by the ASHA CE Board.
-The CE Administrator must read the CEB manual and become familiar with the CEB Requirements.
-It is your responsibility as the CE Administrator to meet these requirements and follow the policies and procedures that are described in the CEB Manual (see Requirement 2).
-After reading the sections of the CE Administrator Tutorial each new CE Administrator is required to successfully complete the Tutorial Quizzes and the CE Administrator Orientation.
+It is your responsibility as the CE Administrator to meet the Standards for ASHA CE Providers and follow the policies and procedures that are described in the ASHA CE Policies.
+After reading the ten sections of the CE Administrator Tutorial, each new CE Administrator is required to successfully complete the Tutorial Quizzes and the CE Administrator Orientation.
 Please see the roles and responsibilities of a CE Administrator (CEA) and CE Content Consultant outlined in the CEA job description and CE Content Consultant Job Description.

 Who can offer courses for ASHA CEUs?

-Only those organizations, such as yours, that have been approved by the Continuing Education Board (CEB) may offer courses for ASHA CEUs.
+Only those organizations, that have been approved as ASHA CE Providers may offer courses for ASHA CEUs.
 These organizations are designated as ASHA Approved CE Providers.
-Currently, there are more than 540 such organizations.
+Currently, there are more than 570 such organizations.

-ASHA's CEB approves organizations to offer ASHA CEUs based on the information provided in the ASHA Approved CE Provider application.
+ASHA CE approves organizations to offer ASHA CEUs based on the information provided in the ASHA Approved CE Provider application.
 Providers are required to report to ASHA CE within 30 days any organization, name, or ownership changes and/or changes in the role and responsibilities of the CE unit.
-(See CEB Manual, Requirement 1).
 There is a change of organization form that can be used for this purpose.

 You can promote your organization's status as an ASHA Approved CE Provider with the Insignia image.
 See these guidelines on how to acquire an Insignia image and use it properly [PDF].

 Please note that your organization, as an ASHA CE Provider, does not award ASHA CEUs.
-The CEB awards ASHA CEUs upon receipt of participant reporting from you.
+ASHA CE awards ASHA CEUs upon receipt of participant reporting from you.

 What course content is appropriate for ASHA CEUs?